 You can extend your route to seven and a half miles by exploring the route through Williamthorpe Ponds local nature reserve and Holmewood Woodlands.

-There are car parks at various points along the trail (see the Five Pits Trail map in the related documents section of this page) so you can plan your route to take in the full trail or a shorter route.
+There are car parks at various points along the trail (see the Five Pits Trail map attached to this page) so you can plan your route to take in the full trail or a shorter route.

 Steeper slopes may limit some people’s access in places (look out for the slope symbol on the map), but there are no stiles or steps and you will find seats along the way to stop and rest and enjoy the views.